roomacarthur/the-tipsy-quiz/usertests.md

 There is a clear navigation in the header of all pages, as well as CTA buttons that alow the user to easily move around the application no matter what page they are on.

-the home page also offers three large call to action buttons to help the user navigate with ease.
+The home page also offers three large call to action buttons to help the user navigate with ease.

 ![index.html CTA buttons](/assets/images/usertests-images/index-nav.png)